RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.txt

+Note: the code and the structure within a project can be messy, but it served my own purpose - which was the whole ad-hoc analysis included in .pdf file...
+In case you want to utilize it, refactoring is recommended.

+.pdf file "RS82640(...)" contains a finished bachelor thesis.

 Folder "scrapers" contains... well, web scrapers, that were used to download data from transfermarkt.de and fbref.com.
 Source code for scrapers which I modified accordingly: https://github.com/vnherdeiro/transfermarkt-scraping (my modificiations contained in a folder transfermarkt-scraping-master modified)